Sergius Ogun

 Sergius Ogun is a Nigerian politician, lawyer and a member House of Representatives of Nigeria.

 Early life and education

 Sergius Oseasochie Ogun was born in 1963 to the Ogun family from Uromi in Esan North East Local Government Area of Edo State.

 Hon.
 Ogun graduated with a West African Senior Certificate in 1983 from St. John Grammar School in Fugar, Edo State (WASC).
 In 2003, he also earned a Bachelor of Laws (LL.B) from the University of Benin in Edo State.

 Career

 Politics

 He was elected in 2015 to the Federal House of Representatives on the People's Democratic Party (PDP) platform to represent the Esan North-East/Esan South-East Constituency.
-He is a member of the House Committee on the Federal Capital Territory in Abuja.
+In 2019 general election he represent the Esan North-East/Esan South-East Federal Constituency in the 9th National Assembly.
+During his tenure, he served as a member of the House Committee on the Federal Capital Territory Abuja.